Mark Canha Preview, Player Props: Brewers vs. Rangers

 Mark Canha At The Plate

-- Canha is batting .240 with 18 doubles, a triple, seven home runs and 36 walks.
+- Canha has 19 doubles, a triple, seven home runs and 36 walks while batting .239.

-- Canha has picked up a hit in 57 of 99 games this season, with multiple hits 13 times.
+- Canha has reached base via a hit in 58 games this season (of 100 played), and had multiple hits in 13 of those games.

-- In 7.1% of his games this season, he has hit a long ball, and 2% of his trips to the plate.
+- He has gone deep in seven games this year (7.0%), leaving the park in 1.9% of his plate appearances.

-- Canha has driven home a run in 25 games this season (25.3%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on two occasions..
+- Canha has an RBI in 26 of 100 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.